BND Hamburger Icon

 7. Respect the need for speed.

 A study by digital marketing company Akamai found that 88.5% of web users will leave a website if it loads too slowly.
-Furthermore, the time it takes to load a webpage affects the purchase decisions of nearly 70% of online shoppers.
+Furthermore, the time it takes to load a webpage impacts the purchase decisions of nearly 70% of online shoppers.

 Make sure your website runs smoothly by keeping the software up to date, optimizing videos and images for quicker downloads, and using a website host that can handle your bandwidth demands.